tum-esm/tum-mci/output/README.md

 ### GNFR A
-- Temporal profiles correspond by name to present point sources
+- Temporal profiles correspond by name to present point sources (consider using the *.gpkg file which includes the column "Identifier")
 ### GNFR C
 - No additional info
 ### GNFR F